Dr Alex Niven

 My first poetry collection, The Last Tape, was published by Zero Books in 2014.
-Single poems have appeared in Oxford Poetry, The Junket, 3:AM, The Oxonian Review and North-East Passage.
+Poems have also appeared in Oxford Poetry, The Junket, 3:AM, The Oxonian Review and North-East Passage.

-I would be happy to supervise postgraduate students researching modernist and contemporary poetry (especially Bunting, and the Poundian tradition and its offshoots), intersections between literature and popular music, the history and afterlife of the Anglo-American counterculture and the art and identity of the north-east.
+I would be happy to supervise postgraduate students researching modernist and contemporary poetry (especially Bunting, and the Poundian tradition and its offshoots), intersections between literature, popular music and contemporary politics, the history and afterlife of the Anglo-American counterculture and the art and identity of the north-east.

 Media and public engagement